How to use User Roles

 Make profile role-specific #

 You can customize profiles for user roles.
-Just create several role-specific profile forms with different sets of fields and settings and add them to the User page.
+Create multiple role-specific profile forms with different sets of fields and settings and add them to the User page.
 The plugin will display profile form depending on the profile owner user role and profile form setting "Make this profile form role-specific".

 Image - Make profile form role-specific for a single role.